Probate Court 2 Policies and Procedures - Honorable Julia Craig Kelety

 Law and Motion

-Law and Motion matters are heard at 1:30 p.m. on Tuesday, in accordance with the California Rules of Court.
-In most cases, the Court will post a Tentative Ruling by Monday afternoon at 3:00 p.m.
+Law and Motion matters are heard at 1:30 PM on Friday in D-52, in accordance with the California Rules of Court.
+In most cases, the Court will post a Tentative Ruling by Thursday afternoon at 3:00 PM.
 The ruling may be accessed online at the probate section of the court's website, www.sdcourt.ca.gov.
 If all counsel wish to submit on the Tentative Ruling rather than appear for argument, please contact the department clerk to advise the Court.

 Deadlines for filing Law and Motion Pleadings are governed by the Code of Civil Procedures and the California Rules of Court.
 Provisions of the Local Rules of Probate, which are inconsistent with the Code of Civil Procedures, are not applicable to Law and Motion matters and will not be observed by the Court.
 Late pleadings will not be considered.